Crepopcorn/flight_log_management_system/README.md

 The Flight Log Management System is a web application that allows user to securely manage and store flight logs.

-The project employs the MVC (Model-View-Controller) architecture pattern to segregate concerns and organise the coding.
-It enables user authentication, role-based access, and a wide range of CRUD (Create, Read, Update, Delete) activities for flight log management.
-This software is developed with PHP, MySQL, HTML, CSS, and jQuery.
-It can offer user-friendly interface and robust backend for managing flight log information.
+The project uses the MVC (Model-View-Controller) design to keep code organized.
+It supports user login, roles, and CRUD (Create, Read, Update, Delete) actions for managing flight logs.
+It is developed with PHP, MySQL, HTML, CSS, and jQuery, and it provides an easy-to-use interface and strong backend for handling flight log data.

 The deployed application can be found at heroku: https://flight-log-app-73904c16f867.herokuapp.com/